ApolloTang/wf--simplify-testing-w-react-testing-library-packt2021/wf2-react18-webpack5/src/1/006-1a-profile/README.md

   screen.debug()
 ```

-Note that the awkward `let rendered` is no longer needed.
+Note that the previosly awkward `let rendered` is eliminated.